 Traditional marketing methods require a lot of up-front costs and have no guarantee of a good return on investment.
 Paid search and pay-per click ads don’t fare much better.
 But content marketing is very different.

-Content marketing costs very little to produce and even less to publish, namely because it’s typically added to your own website.
+Financial content marketing costs very little to produce and even less to publish, namely because it’s typically added to your own website.
 This type of marketing, however inexpensive, can often generate leads and even customers.
 In short, content has the potential to yield higher revenue at lower costs.

 Unlike paid advertisements, content can go viral thanks to social media.
 Your blog might be read by only a few people on your website, but each reader could share it with hundreds of friends and associates.
 That kind of reach is unaffordable in traditional marketing or advertising.